Soil health

 Below ground

-Many of the organisms that make up the soil food web carry out vital below-ground functions, such as decomposition of soil organic matter (SOM) and transformation of nutrients into plant available forms.
+- Provide a food source for many soil organisms that carry out essential below-ground functions, such as the decomposition of soil organic matter (SOM) and transformation of nutrients into plant available forms

-Cover crops also provide living plant roots and sugary exudates that serve as habitat and food for beneficial organisms, such as mycorrhizal fungi.
-They can also support wider soil microbial communities and increase overall microbial biomass.
+- Provide living plant roots and sugary exudates that serve as habitat and food for beneficial organisms, such as mycorrhizal fungi

-* More than 8 earthworms per soil pit represent an ‘active’ population for arable soils.
+- Increase macro fauna, particularly earthworms, which contribute to overall soil health (the effects depend on other factors, such as the tillage approach).
+More than 8 earthworms per soil pit represent an ‘active’ population for arable soils

 (Image: AHDB)